reime005/UX303UB-El-Capitan/README.md

 # What does not work
 * Dedicated Graphics (No driver for the 940M)
 * Bluetooth (Should work normally, but since I don't need it I won't work on it)
-* Three finger trackpad gesture, but everything else I think
+* Three finger trackpad gesture
-* Sleep mode (The laptom sometimes freezes in the sleep mode and has to be restarted)
+* Sleep mode (The laptop sometimes freezes in the sleep mode and has to be restarted)

 # Conclusion
 You are free to use my files for your project.
 No guarantee for anything!